tritantran04/Agentic-RAG-Mental-Health-Chatbot/README.md

 - **Conversation state management** with LangGraph `MemorySaver`
 - **Turn-aware history summarization**, compressing older conversation turns without splitting a question from its own answer
 - **Source-aware retrieval**, preserving document metadata and web URLs

-## Limitations

-- The quality of answers depends on the quality and coverage of the Vinmec dataset and retrieved web results.
-- Web search depends on Tavily availability and Internet access.
-- The current ChromaDB persistence path is configured in `data.py` and may need to be changed for another machine/environment.
-- The chatbot currently uses a single hardcoded `thread_id` (`"user_1"`), so conversation memory is shared across all users rather than isolated per user/session.
-- The project is a prototype for learning and research and should not be used as a medical diagnostic system.

 ## Author
 **Tran Tri Tan**